 The great news is that this allows you to be quite creative with how you are paid.
 For example:

-- You can offer coaching to a professional who will deliver a service to you (in your professional or personal life).
+- You can offer coaching to a professional who will provide a service to you (in your professional or personal life).

 - You can offer clients a “pay as you want” programme where they decide, at the end of each session or at the end of the coaching engagement, how much they will pay you.